Mechanochemistry: Artificial

-It eliminates the need for many solvents, offering the possibility that mechanochemistry could help make many industries more environmentally friendly.
+Mechanochemistry eliminates the need for many solvents, offering the possibility of more environmentally friendly industrial processes.
 For example, the mechanochemical process has been used to synthesize pharmaceutically-attractive phenol hydrazones.

-Chemical Reactions
+Chemical reactions

 Mechanochemical reactions encompass reactions between mechanically fractured solid materials and any other reactants present in the environment.
 However, natural mechanochemical reactions frequently involve the reaction of water with crushed rock, so called water-rock reactions.
 Mechanochemistry is typically initiated by the breakage of bonds between atoms within many different mineral types.

 Silicates

 Silicates are the most common minerals in the Earth's crust, and thus comprise the mineral type most commonly involved in natural mechanochemical reactions.
 Silicates are made up of silicon and oxygen atoms, typically arranged in silicon tetrahedra.
 Mechanical processes break the bonds between the silicon and oxygen atoms.
 If the bonds are broken by a homolytic cleavage, unpaired electrons are generated: